Skip to content

 orders |> join(products, left: .pid, right: .id)

-// Left join — all rows from left table
+// Left join — all left rows, nil for unmatched right columns

 orders |> join(products, left: .pid, right: .id, how: "left")

-// Right join — all rows from right table
+// Right join — all right rows, nil for unmatched left columns

 orders |> join(products, left: .pid, right: .id, how: "right")